1952 Bowman Joe Hatten #144, PSA NM-MT 8

 Cards Not Yet Graded or Few Known

-One price realized, whether the swing is up or down, will usually not cause a change in SMR.
+One price realized, whether the swing is up or down, will usually not cause a change in the PSA Price Guide.
 Many times, a card at auction may surge to an astronomical price due to two bidders battling for it when the card usually sells for much less.
 There are many cases where the exact opposite occurs.
 A card may get overlooked during a sale and someone walks away with a bargain.
-At SMR, we try to use our experience and not let one or two sales of a card, strong or weak, dictate the SMR price.
+At PSA, we try to use our experience and not let one or two sales of a card, strong or weak, dictate the PSA Price Guide price.
 We look for patterns.
 Of course, there are situations where a super-rare card may sell and we alter the price due to the rarity.
-For example, if the famous PSA NM-MT 8 T206 Honus Wagner sells for a certain price, we will adjust the SMR price to directly reflect that sale because we know that this PSA example is the only one in existence of that quality.
+For example, if the famous PSA NM-MT 8 T206 Honus Wagner sells for a certain price, we will adjust the PSA Price Guide price to directly reflect that sale because we know that this PSA example is the only one in existence of that quality.

 Pricing Cards with Qualifiers